 For the reasons described in "Item 1-Election of Directors," our Board does not endorse any Donerail nominee and unanimously recommends that you vote "FOR" each of the Board's nominees for director on the enclosed BLUE proxy card.
 If at least four of Donerail's six nominees were to be elected by our stockholders at the Annual Meeting and the majority of the Company's current directors do not approve their election, the change of control provisions under the Credit Facility would be triggered and potentially result in an event of default under the Credit Facility.
 The Credit Facility provides for a revolving line of credit of up to \$80 million.
-Although the Company does not currently have any outstanding borrowings thereunder, if the Company were to draw down on the Credit Facility and such a change in control event of default were to occur after the draw down, then any amounts that were outstanding under the Credit Facility at that time would immediately become due and payable and the Company would not be able to continue to borrow under the Credit Facility.
+Although the Company does not currently have any outstanding borrowings thereunder, if the Company were to draw down on the Credit Facility at such a change in control event of default were to occur after the draw down, then any amounts that were outstanding under the Credit Facility.
 If Donerail is successful in winning a majority of seats on the Board of Directors at the Annual Meeting, the Company could seek a forbearance, waiver or amendment of the change of control provisions under the Credit Facility from the lenders; however, there is no guarantee that the Company would be able to obtain such forbearance, waiver or amendment on acceptable terms or at all.